soasecurity/soasecurity/user-mgt/app/authentication/README.txt

 3. Locate web.xml file in the project and configure following according to your WSO2 Identity Server settings

 serverUrl
-serverUserName  -  Admin user that is used authenticated session between Web app and Identity Server serverPassword
+serverUserName  -  WSO2 Identity Server user (Admin User) that is used to create an authenticate session between Web app and Identity Server serverPassword

 4. Build project using maven 3